-Digital Transformation Explained: A-Z Guide for Small Business
+Small Business Digital Transformation Made Simple: A-Z Guide

 Digital transformation is everywhere.
-Catch up on business news, pop in for a chat with a colleague, or casually check your email, and you may feel the omnipotent digital transformation wave (if not tsunami) knock you straight off your feet with terms like AI, IoT, and PoS.
+Catch up on business news, pop in for a chat with a colleague, or casually check your email, and you may feel the omnipotent small business digital transformation wave (if not tsunami) knock you straight off your feet with terms like AI, IoT, VoIP, and PoS.

 If you’re in small business, you’ve heard lots about the perks of digital adoption for SMEs: the client growth, the savings, the customer satisfaction stats.
 But as the tech lingo grows denser and more innovative by the year, some of us get a pang of nostalgy for the good old days when software was a tad simpler.

 In this light, small business digital transformation, however great it sounds, feels kind of overwhelming.
 Questions like “where do I start”, “should I go for paid or free tools”, “how well will my team adapt (and how quickly)”, are often enough to cool down the initial hype of modernization for smaller teams.